CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/06 Bigger layouts.md

 ```
 ![](../assets/images/2025-09-10-14-22-00.png)

-As you can see, the elements can't expand beyond their row/colum and won't resize them.
+As you can see, the elements can't expand beyond their row/colum, because this would resize the container (`sg.GridFrame`).

-The Button `Very Big` has a specified width and height, so it is allowed resize the container (`sg.Gridframe`).

 ## Horizontal alignment
 Elements are aligned "center" by default.
-To allign them differently, just pass the option `alignment` to the surrounding frame:\
+To allign them differently, pass the option `alignment` to the container/frame:\
 ```py
     sg.LabelFrame(
         inner_layout,